joshua-domantay/comp429-chat-app/README.md

 1. Open the terminal in the directory where chat.py is stored.
 2. Make sure Python is installed by running `python --version`.
 The output should be `Python <version_number>`.
 3. Enter `python chat.py <listening_port_number>` in the terminal.
-4. After successfully running the command, use the `help` command to learn more how to use the program
+4. After successfully running the command, use the `help` command to learn more how to use the program.